-Starting on 12 September 2017, City Arts will celebrate its fortieth anniversary with a yearlong programme of workshop, events and exhibitions.
+Starting on 12 September 2017, City Arts will celebrate its fortieth anniversary with a yearlong programme of workshops, events and exhibitions, supported by the Garfield Weston Foundation.
 We hope you will join us in celebrating the organisation’s role in the city’s cultural life.

 The organisation was founded as Nottingham Community Arts & Crafts Centre in 1977.
 It was based in Hyson Green on the site now occupied by New Art Exchange.
 It offered local communities access to facilities like screen printing equipment and photography dark rooms.
 The Centre also worked with the local community on projects including puppetry, street theatre, playschemes and murals.
 It helped to run community events like the Rock & Reggae festival on the Forest Recreation Ground.